 It is in everyone's interest to resolve concerns and complaints at the earliest stage.
 Many issues can be resolved informally, without the need for formal procedures.
-Denton CP School takes informal concerns seriously and makes every effort to resolve the matter as quickly as possible.
+Denton takes informal concerns seriously and makes every effort to resolve the matter as quickly as possible.

 However there are occasions when complainants would like to raise their concerns formally.
-In those cases, Denton CP School will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.
+In those cases, the school will attempt to resolve the issue internally, through the stages outlined within this complaints procedure.